rijoalvi/swimcr/README.md

 # swimcr
-A web application to help swimming coaches with their trainings Currently on its first stage of development
+A web application to help swimming coaches with their trainings.
+Currently on its first stage of development